triestpa/Guttenberg-Search/README.md

-# Building a Full-Text Search App Using ElasticSearch And Docker
+# Building a Full-Text Search App Using ElasticSearch, Node.js, and Vue.js

 Adding fast, flexible, and accurate full-text search to apps can be a major challenge.
 Most mainstream databases, such as PostgreSQL and MongoDB, and offer rudimentary text search capabilities - which largely exist as afterthoughts to the existing query and index structure.
 In order to provide top-notch full-text search, a seperate datastore is often the best option.
 ElasticSearch is a leading open-source datastore that is optimized to perform incredibly flexible and fast in-memory full-text search.